 You might be cuddled up on the sofa next to your cat right now, but things haven’t always been this way.
-Cats haven’t always been the domestic partners that many of us see them nowadays.
-That isn’t to say cats have been treated poorly.
+Cats didn't used to be the domestic partners that many of us see them as nowadays.
+That isn’t to say that cats have been treated poorly.
 In some places throughout history, cats were considered to be either gods or direct links to them.
 In other places, cats were workers meant to keep the rodent population in check to minimize the spread of diseases and the loss of grain in storage.
 Although they may not have been rewarded for doing so, by culling the rodent populations throughout history, cats have arguably helped humans.
-Here we sample a few places that cats lived in history.
+Here we sample a few places that cats have lived throughout history.

 Ancient Egyptian Felines